Eternal procession of the Holy Spirit

-The Eternal procession of the Holy Spirit is a theological concept in trinitarianism that describes the relationship of the Holy Spirit within the Holy Trinity.
-The doctrine of the eternal procession of the Holy Spirit is related to the doctrine of the eternal generation of the Son; however, in Christian theology procession (or spiration) is viewed as being mysteriously different from generation in order to distinguish the Holy Spirit from the Son.
+The eternal procession of the Holy Spirit is a concept in Christian theology, affirmed in the Nicene creed of 325, that describes the relationship of the Holy Spirit to the other persons of the Trinity.
+It is related to the doctrine of the eternal generation of the Son; but in Christian theology procession (or spiration) is viewed as being mysteriously different from generation in order to distinguish the Holy Spirit from the Son.

+When the Paraclete comes, whom I will send to you from the Father—the Spirit of truth Who goes out from the Father—He will testify about me.